 What is Search Engine Optimisation?

-Search engine optimisation or SEO is the process of getting organic traffic from search engines like Google to your website.
+Search engine optimisation or SEO is the process of getting traffic (people reading things online) from search engines like Google to your website.
 You know those webpages on the first page of Google results?
 SEO is what got them there.

 I’m not an expert in SEO but to give you a really basic understand; SEO includes things such as: